 Lens-based Media and Audio Resources – Facilities include a variety of photography, animation and moving-image studios that provide filming, lighting and sound workshops.

 Painting and Sculpture – Materials workshops are provided, as well as a stretcher service and well-equipped metal and wood workshops.

-Printmaking – Etching, lithography, intaglio, screenprinting and letterpress areas, and a digital suite with large-format digital printing and a reprographics workshop.
+Printmaking – There are etching, lithography, intaglio, screen printing and letterpress areas available to students, as well as a digital suite with large-format digital printing and a reprographics workshop.

 Resource Stores – Free hire of lens-based media and AV equipment.